josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 I was also in the midst of being verbally abused by Kristi nearly daily, and felt my hope and optimism and confidence and sense of joy and playfulness being slowly stripped from me.
 As failure/success got laden with conditional approval (and shame) from Kristi, because I wasn't able to recognize it as such, I just kept sliding, and toiling away from a position of sadness, depression, and loneliness.

+I had to routinely pivot from being yelled at by my wife, her screaming horrible things at me, to hopping on a video call with an executive or CTO of a software company, wiping tears off my face as the zoom call started.
+My mental wellbeing was devestated, repeatedly, by her unapologetic mistreatment of me.
+I've been habituated to mistreatment, for complicated reasons, from childhood.
+I kept thinking that eventually Kristi would see the decline of our marriage, of me, and would relinquish using anger and verbal violence against me, but that has not happened.
+Things keep not only "not changing" but "getting actively worse".

+She will rail against me, say verbally devastating things, try to throw me out of the house, and then when I do leave accuse me of abandoning her and Eden.
+We got married under certain terms, and she's violated those terms repeatedly.
+Our marriage exists on paper only.

+Part of why I am writing this all publicly is so that one day, if Eden cares to try to understand what happened to her parent's relationship, I can have my side of the story recorded.
+I keep clinging to hope that things can be repaired, and then in a novel and new situation, Kristi treats me with naked hostility and anger.
+I've already decided that I will not kill myself, so when I think through the recent times where I was being treated so poorly that suicide looked like a desirable outcome, I decided that it would be better to end the relationship than kill myself.

+I have a sensitive and tender heart, and am driven by beauty, joy, a desire for growth and improvement and building beautiful things, especially that will last for a long time.
+Kristi has been hacking away at my wellbeing for years, and I can no longer remain reachable by her.
+She's implied that she is planning for a high-conflict divorce, and it's extremely hard for me to feel any sense of optimism or hope about the future, but I know it's theoretically possible to get there.

+I am so sad about the many dreams that I thought we were close to achieving, in purchasing the house we moved into.
+Her unrelenting anger, refusal to treat me with any kindness, and the collective failure of many in our immediate community to correctly identify her anger as a source of great trouble, has led to me withdrawing from her entire extended family, much of my immediate and extended family, and a collection of mutual friends.

+I feel like my life has been burned to the ground.
+The emotional abandonment I've felt for the last few years has been absolutely devastating.

+If you feel like _you_ are in a verbally abusive relationship, I'd encourage you to simply get out.
+End the relationship.
+Insert distance.
+You could always re-enter the relationship if you wanted to later, but the most dangerous signal you could send to yourself and the other person is that abusive behavior is tolerated.
+It'll devestate you, and it'll devestate them.

 ## A house and investing in the community

 We bought an old, crappy house (from 1955) with tons of old house problems.
 I thought Kristi and I were going to work on it together, playing music, hanging out, enjoying time and work on something important to our family and each other.

 Instead, I got extreme anger, a refusal to work together, and pretty negative emotional energy at every step of the way.
+Criticism and contempt.
+Open refusal to meet requests.
 I am responsible for the projects I undertook, but until this point in my life, Kristi and I had pursued projects in a _shared_ way, with positive emotional energy around it.

 I kept being caught by surprise, as there was negligence, frustration, and anger being poured out.
 I absorbed so much of the stress that Kristi was projecting into the environment around her.
+I'd be walking on eggshells, sad and alone.
+I have cried almost every day for two years.

 I eventually ended up feeling simultaneously useless, incompetent, unlikable, unworthy to be helped, and devoid of interesting or beautiful visions for the future, based on how Kristi was treating me.
 Eventually I had to realize these cannot all be true, and started taking steps to not feel these things so strongly.

 This is a huge failure.
-It felt like Kristi was treating the aspects of the house I was most excited about (a backyard garden, hosting friends, parties, playing games, reading books together in the morning on our back porch) with disinterest or shame, and that led to me feeling like I needed to 'hide' these interests of mine from her, to keep the peace in the relationship.
+It felt like Kristi was treating the aspects of the house I was most excited about (a backyard garden, hosting friends, parties, playing games, reading books together in the morning on our back porch, a composting toilet) with disinterest or shame, and that led to me feeling like I needed to 'hide' these interests of mine from her and my friends, to keep the peace in the relationship.

 Hiding those things did _not_ keep the peace, and made me feel much worse, as I tried to become a version of someone that would be less triggering to her than I was.

 I've failed with the house, and with what I'd wanted to do in the community.